ahsouri/ozonerates-web/src/content/products/en/item-tropomi.md

 longDescription:
   title: "A global product meets a fine resolution"
   subTitle: |
-    Introducing our advanced air quality product, leveraging bias-corrected TROPOMI HCHO and NO2 retrievals to deliver reasonable global daily PO₃ estimates.
+    We leveraged bias-corrected TROPOMI HCHO and NO2 retrievals to deliver reasonable global daily PO₃ estimates.
 This product offers high spatial resolution at 0.1x0.1 degrees, covering the period from 2018 to 2023, along with corresponding sensitivity maps.
-Ideal for researchers and environmental scientists, it provides reasonable accuracy and global coverage for tracking locally-prodcued ozone pollution and understanding its impacts.
+It provides reasonable accuracy and global coverage for tracking locally-prodcued ozone pollution and understanding its drivers.
   btnTitle: "Download the data"
   btnURL: "https://doi.org/10.7910/DVN/LTY8JT"
 descriptionList: